deponte-designer/Eventify/README.md

 ## Usage
+1. Search for an Artist: Start by entering the name of a music artist in the search input located at the top of the page.

+2. Explore Artist Information:
-The search input is displayed at the top of the page, when a valid music artist is entered and selected the Artist page is populated, user can view information about the selected artist including biography (which can be extended by  clicking the button), read more information about the artist, playcount information including most popular albums showing the album covers and suggestions of similar artists.
+- Once a valid artist is entered and selected, the Artist page will be populated with comprehensive information about the selected artist.
+- Access the artist's profile, which includes the number of listeners and playcounts, top 5 songs, and read the artist's biography.
+Click the "Read More" button to extend the biography.
+- Additionally, find a button to direct the user to a third-party page with more information about the artist.

+3. Discover Music:
+Explore the artist's most popular albums and related genres.

+4. Upcoming Events:
-Users can view the next four upcoming events for the artist and click on the button to find tickets in tird-party e-commerce pages to book tickets.
+- Check out the next four upcoming events for the artist, including detailed information about the event.
+- Find a link to purchase tickets for these events by clicking the "Find Tickets" button, which will redirect you to third-party e-commerce pages for ticket booking.

+5. Similar Artists:
+Discover similar artists based on the selected artist.

+6. Additional Information:
+- On the home page, find general information about Eventify.
+- On the contact page, there is a form to get in touch.

 ## Technologies Used